awslabs/voice-powered-analytics/README-A4B.md

 ![Watch how to list skills](https://github.com/awslabs/voice-powered-analytics/blob/master/media/images/a4b_2.gif)
 </details>

-2. When you have the skill id, use in the following command to download your skill json into a file named **myskill.json**:
+2. When you have the skill id, use the following command to download your skill's manifest json into a file named **myskill.json**:

 ```BASH
 ask api get-skill -s <skill id> -p <name of ASK profile> > myskill.json